mirumee/ariadne-website/docs/resolvers.md

 ## Fallback resolvers

-Schema can potentially define numerous types and fields, and defining a resolver or alias for every single one of them can become a large burden.
+The schema can potentially define numerous types and fields, and defining a resolver or alias for every single one of them can become tedious.

-Ariadne provides two special "fallback resolvers" that scan schema during initialization, and bind default resolvers to fields that don't have any resolver set:
+Ariadne provides two special "fallback resolvers" that scan the schema during initialization, and bind default resolvers to fields that don't have any resolver set:

 ```python
 from ariadne import fallback_resolvers, make_executable_schema